-The NIEHS Revolutionizing Innovative, Visionary Environmental health Research (RIVER) program is the centerpiece of an emerging effort to support people, not projects, by providing support for much of an independent research program for outstanding investigators and giving them intellectual and administrative freedom, as well as sustained support, to pursue their research in novel directions in order to achieve greater impacts.
+The NIEHS Revolutionizing Innovative, Visionary Environmental health Research (RIVER) program is the centerpiece of an emerging effort to support people, not projects.
+It provides support for most of an independent research program for outstanding investigators and gives them intellectual and administrative freedom, as well as sustained support, to pursue their research in novel directions in order to achieve greater impacts.

 RIVER seeks to identify investigators at mid-career stages as well as more established investigators.

-RIVER will improve long-term research outcomes and accelerate ambitious, creative research by focusing on broadly stated goals rather than specific research aims.
+RIVER seeks to improve long-term research outcomes and accelerate ambitious, creative research by focusing on broadly stated goals rather than specific research aims.
 Key features and benefits of the program fall into two categories: